 Recipe to Try: Black Bean-Quinoa Buddha Bowl

 "In addition [to regulating blood sugar], complex carbohydrates often also contain fiber, vitamins, minerals and antioxidants that simple carbohydrates do not," says Cleary.
-For example, a sweet potato is chock-full of vitamin A, fiber and antioxidants, whereas simple carbohydrates provide sugar but without the healthful nutrients.
+For example, a sweet potato is chock-full of vitamin A, fiber and antioxidants, whereas simple carbohydrates provide sugar without healthful nutrients.

 Complex carbohydrates can be a healthy part of every meal and snack.
 Pair them with protein and healthy fats for extra energy and satiety.
 Here are easy ways to incorporate them.

-• Simplify your snack with complex carbs: Your snacks can be simple to make but full of complex carbohydrates.
+Your snacks can be simple to make but full of complex carbohydrates.
 A sliced apple or banana topped with peanut butter delivers healthy good-for-you carbs.
 Or think outside the box and grab beans.
 "Snack on high-fiber options such as roasted chickpeas or roasted broad beans," says Knott.

 Including complex carbs more often in your diet offers several health benefits, from stabilizing your blood sugar to keeping your digestive health in check.
 Now that you have gotten a lowdown on the differences between simple and complex carbs, browse our collection of Healthy Grain Recipes, Healthy Vegetable Recipes and 15-Minute Plant-Based Dinner Plan for the Week to see how you can include complex carbs as part of your meals today!